 All the while. as Chauncey was working for the state building project, he also entered into several new business ventures in Iowa City…

 In the spring of 1843, Chauncey organized a meeting, presided over by Judge G. Coleman, to consider building a dam on the Iowa River for a grist mill.
 The proposed location was north of Iowa City – near present-day Coralville – and as a result of that meeting, a stock-based company was formed: Iowa City Manufacturing Company, with Swan serving as president.
 Within a few weeks, the company purchased three acres of land for the mill and four miles of water rights, and began advertising in the Iowa Republican for wheat to grind in December of 1843.
 Unfortunately, by 1844, the company had failed and it’s property put up for auction, with the demise probably due to the stiff competition brought on by Walter Terrell and his dam and mill, also built in 1843, but located closer to Iowa City and much easier accessed from the surrounding area via the Military Road – built in 1840.

-Beginning around 1841, Chauncey and his wife, Dolly, were keepers of the eloquent inn and tavern called The Swan Hotel, located on the northeast corner of Jefferson and Capital Streets, with a commanding view of the Iowa River.
+Beginning in 1842, Chauncey and his wife, Dolly, became keepers of the eloquent inn and tavern called Swan’s Hotel, located on the northeast corner of Jefferson and Capital Streets, with a commanding view of the Iowa River.
 The Swan played a major role in day-to-day life during the early days of Iowa City.
-Here’s just a few highlights that are recorded in Iowa City history…

 Sadly, things for the Swan household took a sudden turn for the worse when on February 11, 1847, Chauncey’ wife, Dolly Bowen Swan, died (1797-1847).
 This devastating loss might explain Chauncey’s stepping away from The Swan, giving the operation over to his son, Charlie.